fabrizio-ottati/fabrizio-ottati.dev/content/draft/northpole/index.md

 to use INT4 precision without compromising accuracy.
 Moreover, the accelerator is designed to run large Transformers on it, but I have used their ResNet50 data for fair comparison with NorthPole.

+Another reason for which Keller et al. is much more efficient than NorthPole is that it supports _sparsity-aware processing_, _i.e._, it skips zero computations without reading the zero values (I am simplifying).

 # (My) conclusions